noyelling/wage_slave/README.md

 ## Author

-Wage slave is developed and actively maintained by No Yelling, a (Melbourne driving school)[https://www.noyelling.com.au/melbourne].
+Wage slave is developed and actively maintained by No Yelling, a [Melbourne driving school](https://www.noyelling.com.au/melbourne).